 Furthermore, unlike employees who have taxes withheld from their paychecks, self-employed doctors must make quarterly estimated tax payments directly to the IRS.
 This ensures you stay on track with your tax obligations throughout the year.

 Tax deductions for doctors are essential for reducing your taxable income.
-By strategically leveraging these deductions, you can lower your overall tax liability and keep more of your earnings.
+By strategically leveraging these deductions, you can lower the overall tax liability on your 2023 US tax return and keep more of your earnings.

 This deduction is especially beneficial for doctors who operate some aspects of their practice from their residences.
 This deduction allows you to offset a portion of your mortgage or rent and associated utilities and maintenance costs.